Azure-Samples/AnomalyDetector/scenarios/univariate-live-demo/README.md

 bokeh serve --port 5599 --show demo.py
 ```

 A browser tab should open, and the demo should start running.
+Any detected anomaly will show in red.
 If the browser tab doesn't open, try to open it manually by navigating to `http://localhost:5599/demo` in the browser.
 If the demo does not start running, please double-check that you followed the steps above correctly.

 The demo will continue to run until you stop it.
 To stop the demo, close the browser tab and enter `Ctrl+C` in the terminal to stop the process.